Hidde-Heijnen/mlmi-vault/010 - Classes/NLP/Lecture notes/lecture 2.md

 **Root**: nucleus of the word that affixes attach to

-**Inflection**: creates new forms of the same word: bring brought, bringing
+**Inflection**: creates new forms of the same word:
+- bring, brought, bringing
+- applies to most words in the language except some irregular forms (fully productive)
+- only affect syntactic function

+**Derivation**: creates new words
+- logic, logical, logician
+- semi-productive.
+Applies to some words
+- irregular: the same type of change might change the meaning of different words differently
+- affect meaning of the word